ninchat/ninchat-api/api.md

 - `channel_id` : string
 - `channel_attrs` : object
 - `channel_members` : object (if the session user is a member)
+- `channel_status` : string (if the session user is a member and there are unread messages)
 - `realm_id` : string (if applicable)

 The `channel_members` object consists of user identifiers mapped to objects